hutchYy/zsh-vpn-network-prompt/README.md

 cat ~/.zshrc | grep -E 'ZSH_THEME=".*?"'
 ```

-Then we need to edit it to add our custom prompt code:
+Then, we need to edit it to add our custom prompt code:
 ```Bash
 # Please replace [THEME_NAME] by your theme's name
 code ~/.oh-my-zsh/themes/[THEME_NAME].zsh-theme